CAST-genomics/haptools/docs/commands/index.rst

 .. code-block:: bash

-	haptools index --no-sort --output tests/data/basic.hap.gz tests/data/basic.hap
+	haptools index --no-sort --output tests/data/basic.hap.gz tests/data/basic.hap.gz

-If the ``--no-sort`` flag *isn't* used, the ``index`` command will discard all extra fields when processing your ``.hap`` file.
+If the ``--no-sort`` flag *isn't* used, the ``index`` command will ignore all extra fields when processing your ``.hap`` file.
 To retain them, just sort the file manually first.

 .. code-block:: bash